EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 How do I get my CCEB certificate?

-CCEB certificates are only issued upon successful completion of all examination components and once official proof of graduation and a final transcript have been received.
-Confirmation of successful graduation must be received by the CCEB directly from the Chiropractic Program within three (3) months of the date of successful completion of the Clinical Component C examination, after which time the examination results will be deemed null and void, with no refund or credit given of fees paid for such examination.
+CCEB certificates are only issued upon successful completion of all required examinations and once official proof of graduation and a final transcript have been received.
+Confirmation of successful graduation must be received by the CCEB directly from the chiropractic program within three (3) months of the date of successful completion of the Clinical Examination, after which time the examination results will be deemed null and void, with no refund or credit given of fees paid for such examination.

-What order do the exams have to be written in?
+What order do the exams have to be taken in?

 Can I write more than one exam in the same exam session?